stzn/TIL/SwiftConcurrency/Concurrency Optimization.md

 ### Solution

+We need make sure that tasks only run on the actor when they really need exclusive access to the actor's data.
+Everything else should run off of the actor.
+We divide the task into chunks.
+Some chunks must run on the actor, and the others don't.

-We need to pull the compressFile function out of Actor-isolation and into a detached task.
-We can have the detached task only on an Actor for as long as needed to update the relevant mutable state.
-So the compress function can be executed freely, on any thread in the thread pool, until it needs to access Actor-protected state.
-Also, by not being constrained to an Actor, they can all be executed concurrently, only limited by the number of threads.
+So, We need to pull the `compressFile` function out of actor-isolation and into a detached task.
+We can have the detached task only on an actor for as long as needed to update the relevant mutable state.
+So the compress function can be executed freely, on any thread in the thread pool, until it needs to access actor-protected state.
+Also, by not being constrained to an actor, they can all be executed concurrently, only limited by the number of threads.

 <img src="./images/concurrency_optimization/compressFile_on_any_thread_in_the_thread_pool.png" alt= "compressFile on any thread in the thread pool" width="100%">